Sponsored by Massage Study Buddy

 4. Is it legal for massage therapists to use marijuana- and hemp-derived topical products?

-In Colorado, for example, where marijuana is legal for medical and recreational use, massage therapists and day spas are cashing in on the popularity of cannabis with treatments such as the Mile High Massage, offered at Denver’s LoDo Massage Studio—while in Alaska, where a recreational marijuana law went into effect in 2016, regulations regarding topical use have not been finalized.
+In Colorado, where marijuana is legal for both medical and recreational use, many massage therapists and day spas are embracing the benefits of cannabis.
+For instance, the Mile High Massage at Denver’s LoDo Massage Studio is a popular choice among visitors.
+Meanwhile, in Alaska, where recreational marijuana became legal in 2016, the regulations for using cannabis topically are still being worked out.
+It’s exciting to see how different states are exploring this trend!

-Michael Hayes, the president of the Care By Design Guild, which manufacturers CBD sprays, oil and other products, said a person working in a state where marijuana is illegal “almost certainly cannot buy or use THC-infused products.”
+Michael Hayes, the president of the Care By Design Guild, which manufactures CBD sprays, oil, and other products, said a person working in a state where marijuana is illegal “almost certainly cannot buy or use THC-infused products.”

 More information about the legality of forms of marijuana-derived products may be found at the websites of the National Organization for the Reform of Marijuana Laws and Governing—and, again, the best source of information on a state’s laws is each state’s government.